The School Day

-Our approach to mock exams is also different to many schools with regular exam sessions timetabled throughout the year.
+Our approach to mock exams is also different to many schools, with regular exam sessions timetabled throughout the year.
 We believe this spreads out the pressure of preparing for exams, avoiding the hectic schedule of an annual “mock week” whilst providing constant feedback to our students to help them improve.

 All our Year 12 students have the opportunity to mentor a Y10 student over the course of the academic year.
-We have found this an excellent opportunity for our sixth from students to develop their interpersonal, communication, and organisation skills whilst consolidating their learning in the A’ Level or BTEC subjects they are studying.
+We have found this an excellent opportunity for our Sixth Form students to develop their interpersonal, communication, and organisation skills whilst consolidating their learning in the A’ Level or BTEC subjects they are studying.
 As Einstein is quoted: “If you can’t explain it simply, you do not understand it well enough”.